JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `addDomain`

-Add a colony domain, and its respective local skill under skill with id `_parentSkillId`
+Add a colony domain, and its respective local skill under skill with id `_parentSkillId` New funding pot is created and associated with the domain here

 **Parameters**